brandlewco/jesserieser-hugo-cc/content/collections/the-new-york-times-1.md

 collection_description: >-
   Scenes from the Arizona Balloon Classic as part of a nation-wide project documenting the reopening.
-collection_content: >-
-  “America is Reopening.
-Here’s What it Looks Like” for the _New York Times_.

-  Last month I was part of a nationwide project documenting the reopening.
-  Pictured here is the Arizona Balloon Festival in Goodyear, AZ.

-  This commission reflects many of my sensibilities seen in my long-term personal works.
-Here the ingredients of light, color, humor, candid action, and charming moments make up this uniquely American visual recipe.

-  As much as the larger project was a post-pandemic coming out party for America, I suppose it was mine too— my first time venturing into a mostly unmasked gathering in a place other than a grocery store or retail establishment.

-  With a photographer assigned to each state, the totality of the project reminded me of one of the first photo documentary books of memory, David Elliot Cohen and Rick Somlan’s 1986 _A Day In the Life of America._

-  _The New York Times_-

-  "After a year spent in lockdown, The New York Times sent photographers to all 50 American states — as well as D.C., the U.S. Virgin Islands and Puerto Rico — to document what reopening looks like.

-  From the beginning, the U.S. had a patchwork response to the coronavirus.
-  Conflicting guidance from federal, state and local governments often left communities, businesses and individuals to navigate their own way through competing public health and economic crises.

-  As states began to announce reopenings in March, we documented each state’s unique re-emergence from the pandemic.
-The approach to reopening has been much the same: unclear guidance, competing narratives and Americans left to gauge their own comfort levels.
-Some have taken these first steps cautiously.
-But many scenes recall a world untouched by a deadly virus.”
 collection_description_alignment: center
 slug: nytimes-reopen
 collection_blocks: